Fluorite: Properties, Facts and Photos

 Fluorite is a natural mineral composed of calcium and fluorine.
 It represents one of the widest ranges of colour of any natural mineral.

 Although often described as 'the most colourful mineral in the world,' fluorite is colourless in its purest form.
-It changes colour due to impurities in its crystal structure and heat caused by geological processes such as radiation.
+It changes colour due to impurities in its crystal structure and natural geological processes such as radiation.

-Although the most common hues of fluorite are yellow, green, blue, and purple, it can also be white, pink, reddish-orange, brown, and even black.
+The most common hues of fluorite are yellow, green, blue, and purple, but it can also be white, pink, reddish-orange, brown, and even black.

-Fluorite crystals are transparent or translucent with a vitreous (glass-like) lustre.
-When void of impurities they're composed of 51.1% calcium, 48.9% fluorine.
+Fluorite crystals are transparent or translucent with a vitreous lustre.
+When largely free from impurities, they're composed of 51.1% calcium and 48.9% fluorine.

-With the presence of impurities come small amounts of silicon, aluminium and magnesium.
-Gasses and fluids such as petroleum and water may also be present.
+With impurities come small amounts of silicon, aluminium and magnesium.
+Gases and fluids such as petroleum and water may also be present.

 The ability of fluorite to fluoresce when exposed to ultraviolet light has been well documented.
 The word 'fluorescent' came about because this optical phenomenon was first observed in the mineral fluorite.

-Fluorescence is caused by specific impurities within the crystal structure.
+Specific impurities within the mineral's crystal structure cause fluorescence.
 Not all fluorite crystals fluoresce, even if obtained from the same deposit.

 Where is Fluorite Found?

-Fluorite can be found in a wide range of different geological environments and in many places around the world.
+Fluorite is found in a wide range of geological environments and in many places around the world.
 Only a handful of deposits have produced large quantities of fine-grade gemstones.

 Fluorite is often found alongside lead and zinc minerals in hydrothermal veins.